Dashavatar (2008 film)

-Dashavatar is a 2008 animated film based on the ten incarnations of Lord Vishnu.
+Dashavatar is a 2008 animated film based on the ten incarnations (Dashavatara) of Vishnu.

 The film is produced by Vimal Shah under the banner of Phoebus Media.
 It is directed by Bhavik Thakore.
 Music is by Anand Kurhekar with lyrics by Sandeep Khare.
 The movie centers on the ten incarnations of Lord Vishnu as seen by two children.
 Dashavatar was released in cinemas in India on 13 June 2008.

 Plot

-The story is focused in two children that are traveling through time to see the Avatars of Lord Vishnu from Narad Muni's point of view.
+The story is focused in two children that are traveling through time to see the ten avatars of Vishnu from Narada Muni's point of view.

 At the start of the movie, we see criminals attempting to kidnap the two children.
-After the sister prays to a statue of Lord Krishna, they are saved and Narad Muni appears to them.
-Then after saying an incantation are taken back in time to see the story of several Avatars of Lord Vishnu.
+After the sister prays to a statue of Krishna, they are saved and Narada Muni appears to them.
+Then after saying an incantation are taken back in time to see the story of several avatars of Vishnu.